rajat19/DesignPatterns/README.md

 - **Abstract Factory -** provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 - **Singleton Pattern -** ensures a class has only one instance, and provides a global point of access to it.
 - **Command Pattern -** encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
+- **Adapter Pattern -** converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces
+- **Facade Pattern -** provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.